10-Day Grand Traverse

 Circumnavigate Kili On A Road Less Traveled

-Spectacular, remote, and exclusive.
-This Kilimanjaro trek truly defines taking the road less traveled and will bring out your spirit of adventure.
+Spectacular, remote, and exclusive – that’s what you’ll experience when you climb Kilimanjaro with us.
+This trek truly defines taking the road less traveled and will bring out your spirit of adventure.
 Embark on a journey across the Shira plateau, past the famous Shark’s Tooth rock formation, around the north face of the mountain (where you can see down into Kenya), and along the shores of Mawenzi Tarn, the lake formed from the glacial ice on the mountain, before taking it all in from the top of Africa’s highest peak.